RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 ## Multicollinearity and Treat High P-values**

 To improve model the multicollinearity was assessed using the Variance Inflation Factor (VIF).
-Several dummy variables, particularly within the market_segment_type feature, showed high VIF values (above 60), indicating strong linear dependencies.
-In parallel, backward elimination was applied using p-values from the logistic regression summary to remove statistically insignificant variables (p > 0.05).
-This iterative process reduced the feature set to only those with meaningful contribution to the model, resolving multicollinearity and improving overall model.
+Several dummy variables, particularly within the market_segment_type feature, showed high VIF values, indicating strong linear dependencies.
+In parallel, backward elimination was applied using p-values from the logistic regression summary to remove statistically insignificant variables.

 ---